 6. Kappad Beach – Beach where Vasco da Gama landed

 Kappad Beach is located about 16 km from Calicut town and is well known as the point at which Vasco da Gama landed on May 27, 1498, when on his first visit to Kerala.
 The beach is enjoyable and has safe waters and you can even watch fishermen going out for fising and coming back in the evening to spread their catches in Kappad beach.There is also a rocky headland stretching into the sea and a 100-year-old temple.

 7. Beypore Beach- Enjoy a kilometer bridge to sea

 Beypore is famous for a small port through which trading was done to the Middle East and a beautiful beach with a kilometer bridge to sea where you can just walk to end and come back and the sunset from the Beypore sea bridge is a wonderful memory.
-When you walks through the bridge you can see birds like egrets, kites, cranes and carlew around, hunting for fish.
+When you walk through one of the Best Beaches in Kerala through the bridge you can see birds like egrets, kites, cranes and carlew around, hunting for fish.
 You can also watch chaliyar river merging with the sea from Beypore beach and can buy Souvenirs of Kerala from shops like Asha Handicraft Emporium and other shops.

 8. Chowara Beach- Long white sandy beach near Kovalam

 Chowara Beach is a long white sandy beach near Kovalam where you can see lines of fishermen pulling in their nets while watching gorgeous sunsets.
 It is relatively clean and less crowded than Kovalam and Varkala beaches in Trivandrum.
 The best experience in the beach though, is an early morning trip to watch the fishermen land their catch then auction it off which is a unique experience.
 The currents are treacherous and life guards keep a very watchful eye on the swimmers,